docker/buildx/docs/guides/bake/file-definition.md

 ---

-`buildx bake` supports HCL, JSON and Compose file format for defining build groups and targets.
-It looks for build definition files in the current directory in the following order:
+`buildx bake` supports HCL, JSON and Compose file format for defining build groups, targets as well as [variables and functions](hcl-vars-funcs.md).
+It looks for build definition files in the current directory in the following
+order:

 * `docker-compose.yml`
 * `docker-compose.yaml`